aquasecurity/trivy/docs/community/contribute/checks/overview.md

 The following guide provides an overview of contributing checks to the default checks in Trivy.

 All of the checks in Trivy can be found in the [trivy-policies](https://github.com/aquasecurity/trivy-policies/tree/main) repository on GitHub.
+Before you beging writing a check, ensure:

+1. The check does not already exist as part of the default checks in the [trivy-policies](https://github.com/aquasecurity/trivy-policies/tree/main) repository.
+2. The pull requests in the [trivy-policies](https://github.com/aquasecurity/trivy-policies/pulls) repository to see  whether somone else is already contributing the check that you wanted to add.
+3. The [issues in Trivy](https://github.com/aquasecurity/trivy/issues) to see whether any specific checks are missing in Trivy.

 If anything is unclear, please [start a discussion](https://github.com/aquasecurity/trivy/discussions/new) and we'll do our best to help.